karlseguin/mqttz/readme.md

 See the examples in the `example` folder.

+## MQTT Version
+The library supports both MQTT 5 and MQTT 3.1.1.
+This readme and the examples use the `Mqtt5(T)` generic which is the MQTT 5.0 driver.
+Use `Mqtt311(T)` instead for MQTT 3.1.1 support.

+By default `Mqtt311(T)` will return an error if a 5.0 option is used which is not supported by 3.1.1.
+To avoid this runtime check, use `Mqtt311NoCheck(T)` instead.
+This is a good option if you want forward compatibility with 5.0 or understand the risks [of having parameters silently] ignored and want to avoid the runtime checks.

+Similarly, there's a `Client5`, `Client311` and `ClientNoCheck`.

-## mqtt.posix.Client
+## mqtt.posix.Client5
-`mqtt.posix.Client` is a higher level library that uses Zig's standard library and should be the preferred client to use if Zig's standard library is available.
+`mqtt.posix.Client5` is a higher level library that uses Zig's standard library and should be the preferred client to use if Zig's standard library is available.

 The client supports timeouts and automatic reconnects.
 It can optionally be configured without an allocator.

 ### ReadWriteOpts
-All methods are thin wrappers around the lower-level `mqtt.Mqtt(t)`.
+All methods are thin wrappers around the lower-level `mqtt.Mqtt5(t)`.
 However, an additional optional parameter has been added (Zig doesn't make composing options easy, so I opted for just adding another parameter - sorry!).

 Where the low-level signature is `publish(opts: SubscribeOpts)` the higher-level signature is: `publish(rw: ReadWriteOpts, opts: SubscribeOpts)`. `ReadWriteOpts` allows overriding the default `retries` and `timeout`.